Resolving Important Family Law Issues

 Participating in a mediation is a decision between a couple to finalize their divorce on their own terms, without relying on a court to determine the most appropriate outcomes.
 This is done with the help of a neutral third party, called a mediator, who identifies the needs of both parties and works with them to find a solution that works for them both.
 This is a cost-effective way to avoid drawn-out court cases, combative disagreements carried out between lawyers, and long-term bad feelings after the final decision.

-A mediation is a flexible and cooperative way that you can agree on most, if not all of, of the major issues of a divorce.
+Through mediation, you can agree on most, if not all of, of the major issues of a divorce.
 Below are some of the big points that a mediator will discuss with you in an effort to negotiate an agreement that both parties will accept.

 In many divorces, it is common for there to be shared marital property that needs to be distributed fairly.
 Florida’s divorce laws abide by “equitable distribution,” which means that the property is divided in a way that is equitable in consideration with all of the aspects of each spouse’s financial situation.
 This may mean that all property is divided equally, but may also mean that property is divided so that each spouse is left in a stable financial situation.
 This can often lead to significant disagreements between spouses, but your mediator and I will work to find a fair solution that both parties will accept.

 In addition to the division of property, custody of your child or children will normally be divided between both parents.
-Custody is another contentious aspect of a divorce, but if you and your spouse have agreed to try to manage your divorce through mediation, I will work towards finding an amicable solution that you each find fair and that is in the best interest of your child’s wellbeing.
+Custody is another contentious aspect of a divorce, but if you and your spouse have agreed to try to manage your divorce through mediation, I will work towards finding an amicable solution that you each find fair and that is in the best interest of your child’s well-being.

 Child support is a separate issue from child custody, and it depends on the independent financial situation of each parent.
 Oftentimes, the parent with less custodial rights will give child support to the other, to compensate for their absence from the home while not interrupting the availability of financial resources for the child or children.
 During the mediation, I will collaborate with you and the mediator to find a financial situation that works for both parties, and most importantly for the children involved.
 Reaching a decision on child support and custody early on in the process can be extremely helpful for the children, because it gives them a stable home life earlier in the process while avoiding a full contested hearing.